radian-software/prescient.el/README.md

 * `prescient-use-char-folding`: Whether the `literal` and `literal-prefix` filter methods use character folding.

+* `prescient-use-case-folding`: Whether filtering methods use case folding (in non-Emacs terms, whether they are not case-sensitive).
+  This can be one of `nil`, `t`, or `smart` (the default).
+If `smart`, then case folding is disabled when upper-case characters are sought.

 ### Company-specific

 * `company-prescient-sort-length-enable`: By default, the standard